 1.0 Description.
 This provision contains general construction requirements for this project.

 2.0 Construction Requirements.
-The plans and the asbestos and lead inspection report(s) for the existing structure(s) and the geotechnical report for the new structure(s) are included in the contract in the bridge electronic deliverables zip file for informational purposes only.
+The plans and the asbestos and lead inspection report(s) for the existing structure(s) are included in the contract in the bridge electronic deliverables zip file for informational purposes only.

-2.1 In order to assure the least traffic interference, the work shall be scheduled so that a lane closure is for the absolute minimum amount of time required to complete the work.
-A lane shall not be closed until material is available for continuous construction and the contractor is prepared to diligently pursue the work until the closed lane is opened to traffic.
+2.1 In order to assure the least traffic interference, the work shall be scheduled so that the bridge closure is for the absolute minimum amount of time required to complete the work.
+The bridge shall not be closed until material is available for continuous construction and the contractor is prepared to diligently pursue the work until the closed bridge is opened to traffic.

 2.2 Bridge work by contractor forces, including erection, rehabilitation or demolition, shall not be allowed over traffic unless a bridge platform protection system is installed below the work area except for work performed above a deck that is intact.
 The protection system shall be capable of catching all falling objects such as tools, overhang brackets or materials.
 Lifting of objects that are heavier than the capacity of the bridge protection system shall not be permitted.